 Both slips and trips result from some a kind of unintended or unexpected change in the contact between the feet and the ground or walking surface.
-This shows that good housekeeping, quality of walking surfaces (flooring), selection of proper footwear, and appropriate pace of walking are critical for preventing fall accidents.
+This fact shows that good housekeeping, quality of walking surfaces (flooring), selection of proper footwear, and appropriate pace of walking are critical for preventing fall incidents.

 Good housekeeping is the first and the most important (fundamental) level of preventing falls due to slips and trips.
 It includes: